rust-lang/book/src/ch11-03-test-organization.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-01/src/lib.rs}}
 ```

-This code is the automatically generated `tests` module.
-The attribute `cfg`
+On the automatically generated `tests` module, the attribute `cfg` stands for
-stands for *configuration* and tells Rust that the following item should only
+*configuration* and tells Rust that the following item should only be included
-be included given a certain configuration option.
-In this case, the
+given a certain configuration option.
+In this case, the configuration option is
-configuration option is `test`, which is provided by Rust for compiling and
+`test`, which is provided by Rust for compiling and running tests.
+By using the
-running tests.
-By using the `cfg` attribute, Cargo compiles our test code only
+`cfg` attribute, Cargo compiles our test code only if we actively run the tests
-if we actively run the tests with `cargo test`.
-This includes any helper
+with `cargo test`.
+This includes any helper functions that might be within this
-functions that might be within this module, in addition to the functions
-annotated with `#[test]`.
+module, in addition to the functions annotated with `#[test]`.

 #### Testing Private Functions